In this second of two parts to start the new year, I address the ten issues that employers should be thinking about in 2023.

 In today's episode, I am joined by Dan Pascale, Executive Vice President of Margolis, Healy and Associates, to discuss how employers should be addressing today's threats and acts of violence in the workplace.

-Download Podcast »VI-116-Top 10 Employment Issues To Consider For The Summer Kick-Off
+Continue reading »VI-116-Top 10 Employment Issues To Consider For The Summer Kick-Off

-As we approach the unofficial start to Summer 2022, today's new episode addresses the 10 issues that should be on the radar of all employers.
+As we approach the unofficial start to Summer 2022, today’s new episode addresses the 10 issues that should be on

-Download Podcast »VI-115- A Conversation with NLRB General Counsel Jennifer Abruzzo
+Continue reading »VI-115- A Conversation with NLRB General Counsel Jennifer Abruzzo

-In today's new episode, I am joined by NLRB General Counsel Jennifer Abruzzo to discuss significant recent activity at the Board, including her position that employer "captive audience meetings" held with employees violate the National Labor Relations Act.
+In today’s new episode, I am joined by NLRB General Counsel Jennifer Abruzzo to discuss significant recent activity at the

-Download Podcast »VI-114-Banning Arbitration of Sexual Harassment/Assault Claims
+Continue reading »VI-114-Banning Arbitration of Sexual Harassment/Assault Claims

 Congress just passed a significant new law prohibiting pre-dispute arbitration agreements (and class action waivers) for claims of sexual harassment